astroidex/foss4g-2019-workshop-postgresql-postgis-for-beginners-aemde/foss4g-2019-workshop-postgresql-postgis-for-beginners-aemde.md

 To import data you have to follow the steps:

-#.
-Open the DB Manager
+1. Open the DB Manager
-#.
-Connect to your database
+1. Connect to your database
-#.
-Use the Import layer/file button
+1. Use the Import layer/file button1.
-#.
 Choose your data for import
-#. define a name for your table, define the SRID, add a primary key (gid recommended)
+1. define a name for your table, the SRID, add a primary key (gid recommended)
-#.
-Create a spatial index
+1. Create a spatial index
-#.
-Start the import
+1. Start the import
-#.
-Add the imported data via drag & drop to your QGIS project
+1. Add the imported data via drag & drop to your QGIS project

 ![](img/qgis_db_manager_import.png)